artseyio/thepaintbrush/hardware/v4/README.md

 - OLED support (optional)
 - Slide switch that can be used as a power switch (optional)
 - Reset button (optional)
+- Bottom plate (optional)

+## Bottom Plate

+The bottom plate is wholly optional for this build.
+We strongly recommend including it as part of your PCB order or 3d printing it in [PA12](https://www.shapeways.com/materials/multi-jet-fusion-pa12/) or [PA12-GB](https://www.shapeways.com/materials/multi-jet-fusion-pa12gb/) at [ShapeWays](https://www.shapeways.com/) if you want a bottom plate.

+The bottom plate is available as a [step file](small-paintbrush-hotswap-bottom.step) if you'd like to have it created via CNC or 3d printing independent of your PCB order.

+The bottom plate can be attached using standard M2 stand offs and screws.

 ## Bill of Materials